 The information on Structural Equation Modeling below is based on content from the book by R. H. Hoyle (ed.)
 1995.
 Structural Equation Modeling.
 SAGE Publications, Inc. Thousand Oaks, CA courtesy of Google Books, and also on the gracious interpretation of complex writing about SEM by Ricka Stoelting, formerly of San Francisco State University.

 In the model specification step, the model is defined in terms of its parameters.
 Two kinds of parameters are considered: Fixed parameters and free parameters.

 Identifying which parameters are fixed and which parameters are free is critical to the integrity and application of the SEM model.
 The fixed or free designations determine how the components of the model will be compared.
 The model components are 1) The hypothesized diagram, 2) the sample population variance, and 3) the covariance matrix.
-Each of these components is important for testing the fit of the model (which is Step 4)
+Each of these components is important for testing the fit of the model.

 The market researcher determines which parameters are designated free and which parameters are designated fixed.
 The choices made by the market researcher are a reflection of the a priori hypothesis means that the "from the former" in Latin, so it refers to the hypothesis made before the research or experiment has taken place.
 So an a priori hypothesis is the best guess about the relationships to be explored through the SEM process.

 The market researcher makes a best guess about which pathways will be important in the relational structure.
 The market researcher surmises which parameters will play a part in the sample variance (which is observable) and in the covariance matrix.
 In other words, where does the market researcher expect the relationships to occur?